 HCI College Admission Documentation, Clinical/Classroom Training, and Attendance Policy.
 Current HCI College Nursing Student Clinical Handbook.
 I understand that I must meet all requirements to participate in clinical rotations including completion of the health screening requirements.
-I understand that I am to only function under the direct supervision of the Nursing Preceptor during all clinical experiences.
+I understand that I am to only function under the direct supervision of the Nursing faculty during all clinical experiences.
 I understand that I will not be used to meet staffing requirements at the clinical agency.
 I understand the passing grade for any Nursing course is outlined in the appropriate syllabus.
 I acknowledge that I have been fully advised that my program of study may require exposure to blood and body fluids while performing universal precautions; as well as conducting myself in a professional manner by attending clinical sessions on time.
 I further acknowledge my responsibility to only perform the above activities under direct supervision of my instructor or externship coordinator.
 I agree to hold HCI College harmless for any and all consequences (including transmission of blood borne pathogens) of such participation which are not the fault nor within the control of HCI College.
 I acknowledge my responsibility under federal applicable law and agree to keep confidential any information regarding clinical facility patients, as well as any other confidential information of the facility.
 I agree, under penalty of law, not to reveal to any person or persons except authorized clinical staff and associated personnel, any specific information regarding any patient.
 I further agree not to reveal to any third party any confidential information from the facility.
+I understand that I cannot be subject to call/duty in any way during didactic, skills, or clinical portions of the program.

-I understand that I cannot be subjec program. t to call/duty in any way during didactic, skills, or clinical portions of the clinical experience portion of the p to submit to a drug and/or background program.
-The results of the drug and/or bal site and completion of the program.
-I u background check may have an complete a physical exam and provide proportion of the program., and that results and completion of the program.
-I understand that I must have my Ho of an HCI College Nursing student.
-CI College student badge visible at all tim nes while serving in the capacity ility to review the Nursing Student Clinic concerns or points in which I need clarif I understand that the Nursing Stu enrollment. dent Clinical Handbook may be amend led and/or changed during my understand that it is my responsibili dment during my enrollment, I will receity to review the changes and/or amendmerns, or points for which I do not understand ents in their entirety.
-I will seek I understand that it is my responsib ility to follow all policies and procedures s as outlined.
-I understand if I fail to adhere to the e requirements, I may be withdrawn or re eceive a failure for the course.
-I HAVE READ AND UNDERSTAND FURTHERMORE, I UNDERSTAND THAT FA THIS PROGRAM MAY RESULT IN MY TERM THE INFORMATION CONTAINE AILURE TO MEET AND COMPLY WI MINATION FROM THE PROGRAM.
-Student Printed Name Student Signature Date Instructor/Witness Name Instructor/Witness Signature Date
+clinical experience portion required to submit to a drug and/or backgrou of the program.
+The results of the drug and/ a clinical site and completion of the program or background check may have an going out on the clinical exp ired to complete a physical exam and provide perience portion of the program., and that results all site and completion of the program.
+I understand that I must hav of an HCI College Nursing re my HCI College student badge visible at all student. times while serving in the capacity sponsibility to review the Nursing Student Classicons, concerns or points in which I need classicons.
+I understand that the Nursenrollment. sing Student Clinical Handbook may be am nended and/or changed during my understand that it is my resp or amendment during my enrollment, I will reconsibility to review the changes and/or amenns, concerns, or points for which I do not und dments in their entirety.
+I will seek I understand that it is my re sponsibility to follow all policies and procedu ures as outlined.
+I understand if I fail to adhe ere to the requirements, I may be withdrawn of or receive a failure for the course.
+TAND THE INFORMATION CONTAINED THAT FAILURE TO MEET AND COMPLY BY TERMINATION FROM THE PROGRAM WITH THE REQUIREMENTS OF Student Prin nted Name Student Signature Date Instructor/V Vitness Name Instructor/Witness Signature Date